ekzhu/datasketch/docs/_sources/lsh.rst.txt

 For sharing across different Python processes see :ref:`minhash_lsh_at_scale`.

-The Asynchronous Redis storage storage option can be configured using:
+The Asynchronous Redis storage option can be configured using:

 * Usual way: